ElVit/esphome_components/components/panasonic_heatpump/README.md

 the heatpump may not respond to any request messages.
 If the CZ-TAW1 is also connected to the ESP controller you will probably see some requests like 0x31 05 10 01 ...
 These are initial request messages.
-To fix this problem you can try:
+To solve this problem you can try one of the follwing:

 * enable the switch `error_reset`
 * turn off and on the power of the heatpump (switching the heatpump off is not enough)